 Q: How do we pay our balance?

 A: We require payments to be made in cash only at the time of pickup or delivery.
 If you are unsure what your balance is, please contact us.
 If you are having your puppy delivered, you can give the balance directly to our driver.
-We can also accept PayPal payments with a 6% fee

 Q: What will come with our puppy at pickup?

 A: We have a goody bag that includes the puppies medical records, a toy and blanket that have been placed with the litter for a short amount of time, and have the scent of the litter in them.
 This will ease the transition away from your puppies brothers and sisters.
 There is also a book with training tips and information, a small bag of food, information on how to register your puppies ID chip, and a stuffed Lambchop "Lamby" toy.
-Please check the inside pocket of the medical record that comes with your puppy.
 You will find your health certificate, fecal test results, and information on registration of your ID chip in an envelope.
 For additional information on what you may need, please refer to the links posted on your puppy litter page, just below the litter information.